mntsx/thoad/README.md

 - **`crossings`**: A boolean flag (default=`False`).
 If set to `True`, cross partial derivatives (i.e., derivatives that involve more than one distinct leaf tensor) will be computed.

 - **`groups`**: An iterable of disjoint groups of leaf tensors.
-When `crossings=False`, only those mixed partials whose participating leaf tensors all lie within a single group will be calculated.
+When `crossings=False`, only those cross partials whose participating leaf tensors all lie within a single group will be calculated.
 If `crossings=True` and `groups` is provided, a *ValueError* will be raised (they are mutually exclusive).

 - **`keep_batch`**: A boolean flag (default=`False`) that controls how output dimensions are organized in the computed derivatives.